 So what would this accomplish?

 First, if over time it becomes evident that predictions made by this model are consistently more accurate than predictions made by the evolutionary model it will do a whole lot more to counteract evolution than any attempts to displace it through legal or political means.

 Second, if this model becomes established, it will become a scientific alternative to evolution.
-Hence, if there is currently anything about evolution that is simply assumed because it is the only scientifically valid explanation, this will no longer be possible.
+Hence, if there is currently anything about evolution that is “assumed true” for lack of alternative explanations, this will no longer be possible.

 And that’s it.
 This is what it would take to debate evolution effectively or at least, this is what it will take for an alternative theory to have a chance competing against evolution.
 Or evolution opponents could continue doing things the way they have been doing them for over a century and continue to meet with the same results.